 James The Day After Leaving Heroes vs. Villains

-Parvati Shallow (Survivor: Cook Islands): In one of the later episodes in this season, Parvati is chopping a coconut with a machetie, when she accidentally chops through most of her thumb with that machete.
+Parvati Shallow (Survivor: Cook Islands): In one of the later episodes in this season, Parvati is chopping a coconut with a machete, when she accidentally chops through most of her thumb with that machete.
 The medics arrive and help stitch it up, and Parvati manages to remain in the game.

-Shamar Thomas (Survivor: Caramoan): Shamar was seen as a layabout by most of his tribe, but Shamar continuously complained about having trouble seeing out of one eye after a bit of a sandstorrm.
+Shamar Thomas (Survivor: Caramoan): Shamar was seen as a layabout by most of his tribe, but Shamar continuously complained about having trouble seeing out of one eye after a bit of a sandstorm.
 Doctors looked at Shamar and determined it was possible he had a corneal scratch and that his eyesight might be in trouble if it wasn’t taken care of, so Shamar left the game early, leaving some skeptics in his tribe behind.

 Mike Borassi (Survivor: Samoa): Mike Borassi was 62-years-old when he played Survivor.
 He was doing alright when the teams came up to the “Schmergen Brawl” challenge.
 During the melee in the bottom pit, Borassi was hit so hard he spent a while wandering around the field in a state of confusion.
 After the game, Survivor Medical looked at him and found he had a very low blood pressure.
 The doctors were too concerned with Mike’s health and pulled him from the game.